Technology

 • Prioritize repeatability and mounting practicality over demo-only geometries.

-• Route uncertain requirements into an engineering review instead of public claims.
+• Route uncertain claims into source-backed research context instead of public promises.

 Layer